-The population of Milwaukee overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Milwaukee, 22.76% have at least a bachelor's degree.
+The education level of Milwaukee citizens is a little higher than the average for US cities and towns: 22.76% of adults in Milwaukee have at least a bachelor's degree.

 The per capita income in Milwaukee in 2010 was $19,636, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $78,544 for a family of four.
 However, Milwaukee contains both very wealthy and poor people as well.

 Milwaukee is an extremely ethnically-diverse city.
 The people who call Milwaukee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milwaukee residents report their race to be White, followed by Black or African-American.
 Milwaukee also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 17.74% of the city’s residents.
 Important ancestries of people in Milwaukee include Polish, Irish, Italian, and English.